Q: Why Pressburg in German?

 Source of Bratislava

 The Slovak and Czech politicians called the city Bratislava (initially also Bratislav) as soon as the new country emerged, although the name had not been current among the Slovaks earlier.
-Versions of the fashioned name sometimes occurred in the writings of Slovak activists in the Habsburg monarchy after Pavol Jozef Šafárik (Paul Joseph Schaffarik in his German publications) said in his influential Slavic Antiquities in 1837 that the name of Pressburg contained a German borrowing of an Old Slavic name.
+Versions of the fashioned name sometimes occurred in the writings of Slovak activists in the Habsburg Empire after Pavol Jozef Šafárik (Paul Joseph Schaffarik in his German publications) said in his influential Slavic Antiquities in 1837 that the name of Pressburg contained a German borrowing of an Old Slavic name.
 Slovak activists adapted his reconstruction and ended up with Bratislava and similar-sounding names for the city.

-Linguists determined later that while Pressburg may indeed have come from an old personal name, the personal name Šafárik proposed was wrong.
+Linguists determined later that while Pressburg may indeed have come from an Old Slavic personal name, the personal name Šafárik proposed was wrong.
 The activists and then politicians retained Bratislava regardless, partly because it had already become traditional among them and partly because it sounded symbolic – it seemed to combine the words for "brother(hood)" and "Slav, glory, fame."

-The Hungarian and German minorities that found themselves in the new Czecho-Slovakia resented their lot.
+The Hungarian and German minorities that found themselves in the new Czecho-Slovakia in 1918 resented their lot.
 Their refusal to use the Slovak capital's new name in their own languages was among the ways to demonstrate that.
-Budapest, Vienna, and Berlin did the same.
-The name Pressburg has since largely disappeared from the German press, it alternates with Bratislava in the Austrian press, while Hungary uses Pozsony, including in government documents, but adds Bratislava to Pozsony on international road signs.
+Budapest, Vienna, and Berlin did likewise.
+The name Pressburg has since largely disappeared from the German press, it alternates with Bratislava in the Austrian press, while Hungary uses only Pozsony, including in government documents, but adds Bratislava to Pozsony on international road signs.
 The name Pozsony (followed by Bratislava in parentheses) is also used in the Hungarian-language textbooks published in Slovakia for its Hungarian minority schools.

 Budapest's argument is that the European languages commonly use their own names for foreign cities, e.g., Vienna is called Bécs in Hungarian and Viedeň in Slovak, and that using Pozsony for the Slovak capital in Hungarian is another instance of the same.